FIGHT YOUR TICKET!

 Of course, what you do behind the wheel is still the most direct path to a license suspension.
 These offenses are usually tied to how severe the violation is or how often they happen.

-The classic cause is simply racking up too many points on your driving record.
+The classic cause is racking up too many points on your driving record.
 In Florida, it’s a straightforward system: get 12 points within 12 months, and you’re looking at a 30-day suspension.
 You can learn more about how many points lead to a license suspension in our detailed article.

 Other serious traffic offenses can trigger an immediate or mandatory suspension, including: